Pectacius/stopwatch/README.md

 At the moment, the Stopwatch interface should be used like so:
 1. call `stopwatch_init` to initialize the appropriate structures and start the monotonic event timers.
 The events to be measured is specified via the `STOPWATCH_EVENTS` environment variable.
-Each event should be delimited with a colon `:`.
+Each event should be delimited with a comma `,`.
    The events that can be added can be initially queried via the utility `papi_avail` that PAPI provides.
 If the `STOPWATCH_EVENTS` variable is unset, the default events of `PAPI_TOT_CYC` and `PAPI_TOT_INS` are used.
 2. wrap the function(s) to measure with the calls to `stopwatch_record_start_measurements` and